How to deal with a Vascular Occlusion: Real Case Study

 How many vials of hyalase did you use on the patient?

-I ended up using 5 vials of hyalase on my client, which is a lot.
+In the end I used 5 vials of hyalase on my client, which is a lot.
 I did have the luxury of being at SkinViva and we probably had about 30 vials in the clinic at that time, so I wasn’t holding back.

 I recently read about this pulsed high dose hyalase protocol that you can use – that isn’t in the ACE guidelines.
 It made sense to me because what I noticed from the first time we had pending necrosis in the clinic, is that when you inject the hyalase it fills the area rather rapidly and then it also disappears quite rapidly.